 Reading the articles & chapters and attending class are, however, only the first step.
 To really understand this material, you must also apply it.
 To accomplish this, we will also have:

-- A semester-long group project to apply all the principles we cover in class - Class discussions & activities - Writing assignments to reflect on deeper connections between course concepts and the world-at-large
+- A semester-long group project with an actual client to apply all the principles we cover in class - Class discussions & activities - Writing assignments to reflect on deeper connections between course concepts and the world-at-large

 Class Resources